debeatzgh1/Floating-Flashcards-Widget/README.md

 - `Side-hustle-starter-kit/`: Educational resource distribution.

 ## ⚖️ Legal & Privacy
-This site uses local storage to optimize performance and track session status for authentication popups.
+This UI uses local storage to optimize performance and track session status for authentication popups.
 No personal data is stored outside the user's browser.

 ---